Updated May 5, 2023

 A picture speaks a thousand data points.
-And representing these informative data points in a graphical manner is called Data visualisation.
+And representing these informative data points in a graphical manner is called Data visualization.
 These graphical representations portray the significance and implications of the data in a clear and effective manner.

 Importance of Data Visualisation:

 - Depicts data to be more accessible and less confusing.

 - Outliers can be speckled with less effort.

 - Even large Information can be consumed by the audience with ease.

 - Unknown correlations and relationships within data can be discovered

 - Kick the need for data scientists.

 Head to Head Comparison Between Looker vs Tableau (Infographics)

 Key Comparison Performance Between Looker and Tableau

 Below are the lists of points, describe the key Differences Between Looker vs Tableau

 - Data collection, storage, and access

 Both the Looker and Tableau tools do not offer data collection and storage but we can connect to the data sources like SQL from either of the tools and access data.
 In-ground tableau provides support for a large number of data sources compared to looker.

 - Data Modeling

 Data modeling is the process of taking raw data as input cleaned, combined, converted and made ready for data analysis. data modeling can be carried out in ad hoc or publish all these data models in a platform.

 When it comes to data modeling Looker’s LookML data modeling layer is its core strength with a wider margin.

 - Data Visualisation

 Looker provides data visualization features, channeling numbers into charts and graphs.
 These are displayed in various real-time dashboards that users can check at a glance.
 And Looker’s integration with products from companies like Google and Amazon Web Services makes it even more powerful.
 Numerous vendor tools and applications parse and store data in particular ways, but Looker is seen as a leader in the process of taking in raw data and refining it.

 Tableau can visualize all types of data, from revenue growth to weather patterns.
 Its customizable visualization software allows users to create dynamic visualizations that help tell the data story.